 Sindh Reading Program

 One-third of the population above the age of 10 in Pakistan’s Sindh Province is illiterate, and about 30 percent of school-aged children do not currently have regular access to education.
-To address this gap in early-grade reading and numeracy, USAID’s Sindh Reading Program is improving the quality of and access to education in the province.
-Building on baseline reading assessments conducted in 2014, the project is creating a teacher professional development program that uses SMS technology as well as onsite teaching-and-learning associates to support teachers in the classroom.
-Other project efforts focus on developing age-appropriate reading materials in both Sindhi and Urdu that students can access in schools, in libraries, and at home.
+To address this gap in early-grade reading and numeracy, USAID’s Sindh Reading Program worked to improve the quality of and access to education in the province.
+Building on baseline reading assessments conducted in 2014, the project created a teacher professional development program that uses SMS technology as well as onsite teaching-and-learning associates to support teachers in the classroom.
+Other project efforts focused on developing age-appropriate reading materials in both Sindhi and Urdu that students can access in schools, in libraries, and at home.